miroshantoshan/closend/README.md

 ## Requirements

-- macOS 13 or later.
+- macOS **13** or later.
 - Accessibility permission.

-Closend needs Accessibility access so it can detect when you click the red close button.
+**Closend** needs Accessibility access so it can detect when you click the red close button.
 It uses this permission only for its closing behavior.

 ## Install

-Download the latest ZIP from GitHub Releases, unzip it, and open `Closend.app`.
+Download the latest ZIP from **GitHub Releases**, unzip it, and open `Closend.app`.

 On first launch, macOS may ask for Accessibility permission: